5seaton4/Comp4050_Team2_PizzaCrew/README.md

 ### Committing Your Code

 - Any work done in the repository should be done in a branch off of master (or a branch with the needed changes).
-Once work is completed on this branch a pull request should be created which then need to get approved for the work to be merged into master.
+Once work is completed on this branch a pull request should be created which then needs to get approved for the work to be merged into master.
 - Branch naming convention is as follows (enforced via Git Hooks):
     - feat/<JIRA_REF>/Ticket-Title
     - Example: feat/PIZ-19/Test-Ticket